PixelUpdater/PixelUpdater/README.md

 ## Limitations

 * The device must be rooted with Magisk.
-KernelSU is not supported.
+KernelSU/APatch is not supported.
 * The device must be a Google Pixel and support A/B updates.
 * Incremental updates are not supported.
 * Pre-downloading an update to install later is not supported.